 David, the owner, was a helicopter mechanic in Vietnam.
 Soon after returning to the U.S., David’s love for fixing things evolved into running a full time Volvo repair shop.
 His emphasis has always been on maintaining excellent communication with the customer so they understand the problem and options for fixing their car.
 He is always willing to impart his experience to the do-it-yourselfer.
 Customers are treated like friends and are allowed in the work area to talk to the technicians.
 We want our customers to understand the repairs on their vehicles and we won’t talk gibberish or “over your head.”

-When you first walk into Swedish Motors, you are likely to be greeted by our smiling and helpful Front Desk crew: George, our Service Manager, and Mat, our Service Advisor.
+When you first walk into Swedish Motors, you are likely to be greeted by our smiling and helpful Front Desk crew: Brett, our Service Manager, and Mat, our Service Advisor.
 Behind the scenes is Sophie, our Office Manager who does the bookkeeping and marketing.
-Performing the work on your vehicle is our skilled team of technicians, Rene, Andy, Eric and Chad.
-Each of our knowledgeable technicians take pride in the excellent work and care of your Volvo and Subaru.
+Performing the work on your vehicle is our skilled team of technicians, Bradley and Aaron.
+Each of our knowledgeable technicians take pride in the excellent work and care of your Volvo.

 We like to help people in any way we can.
 Your satisfaction with your experience here is top priority.
 As an incentive for you to give us a try, we offer specials including a free oil and filter change coupon to all new customers.